ivirshup/anndata-paper/paper.md

 `obsm`, `varm` contain multidimensional arrays whose first dimension are aligned to their respective dimension.
 Pairwise relationships within each dimension can be stored in `obsp` and `varp`.
 Data which doesn’t fit this model, but should stay associated to the dataset can be stored in `uns`.
-As examples, *(b)* derived representation ŷ of the data is stored as an annotation of it’s observations.
+As examples, *(b)* the response variable ŷ learned from the data is stored as an annotation of it’s observations.
 *(c)* Reduced dimensional representations PCA are stored with observation/ variable loadings aligned to the main dimensions.
 *(d)* A K nearest neighbor representation of this PCA space is represented as an adjacency matrix, constituting a pairwise relationship of the observations, fitting in `obsp`.
 *(e)* Subsetting the `AnnData` object by observations produces a view subsetting all elements aligned to this dimension.